Svalorzen/AI-Toolbox/docs/TutorialMDP.md

         std::cout << "\nSaving policy to file for later usage...\n";
         {
             // You can load up this policy again using ifstreams.
-            // You will not need to solve the model again ever, and you
+            // You will not need to solve the model ever again, and you
             // can embed the policy into any application you want! std::ofstream output("policy.txt");
             output << policy;